SeLite/SeLite.github.io/index.md

   * see also [tips on Selenium IDE](SeleniumIDE) productivity.

 # Install
 SeLite is easy to install, with no server side (apart from the controlled web application itself).
-You need [Firefox](http://www.mozilla.org) and [Components](Components) (Selenium IDE and add-ons of SeLite family).
+You need [Firefox](http://www.mozilla.org) and [Components](Components) (Selenium IDE and components of SeLite family).
 You may want some [AddOnsThirdParty](AddOnsThirdParty).

 ## Frameworks
 When using complex scripts you need a framework.
 Several come with SeLite and are listed at [AppsFrameworks](AppsFrameworks).
 Follow [InstallFramework](InstallFramework) and any framework-specific steps.
 Read [PackagedScripts](PackagedScripts) on how to run demos.
 See also [Customisation](index#customisation) below.